Rev. Michael Megahan

-Rev. Michael and Jo Ann Megahan (pronounced muh-GAN) have been committed to serving others and devoting their lives to the mission of bringing people to faith in Jesus Christ.
+Rev. Michael Megahan (pronounced muh-GAN) and his wife Jo Ann have been committed to serving others in the name of Jesus.
+They are dedicated to devoting their lives to the mission of bringing people to faith in Jesus Christ.

 In 1982, Michael and Jo Ann were called to serve as Bible school teacher and pastor in Tanzania.
 In 1988, Michael became assistant to the bishop of the East of Lake Victoria Diocese in Mwanza.
 In 1998, the World Mission Prayer League sent the Megahans to the mountains of north central Kenya to work with the Samburu tribe, which had no Bible in their language.